 In this study, we defined the triangular mapping in addition to surface mapping which exist in differential geometry.
 We proof that this triangular surface mapping has a unique fixed point and we examine the condition of convergence to this fixed point.
 I define a triangular surface mapping and examine the conditions of existence and uniqueness of this surface map’s fixed point by originating the study “A Fixed Point Theorem For Triangular Mappings” made by F. Sart 2.

 2.2.
-Definition: Let be a normed space, letbe a non-empty subset of and be a transformation.
-If and for and
+Definition: Let be a normed space, let

 Then, F is called a quasi-convergence transformation 7.